Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Step 3.
 Select the disk you want to wipe and click Next.

 Step 4.
 In the wiping method window, select Fill sectors with zero and click Start.
 It’s enough to erase data thoroughly, but it’s not impossible to recover.
-To be safer, you could consider using fill sectors with random data, DoD 52220.22-M, Gutmann wiping methods.
+To be safer, you could consider using fill sectors with random data, DoD 52220.22-M, and Gutmann wiping methods.

 Wrapping things up

-In theory, the answer to “how to wipe hard drive from BIOS” is negative, but you still can bypass the hard drive with operating system installed using installation media or bootable device and then erase disk and data.
+In theory, the answer to “how to wipe hard drive from BIOS” is negative, but you still can bypass the hard drive with the operating system installed using installation media or a bootable device and then erase disk and data.